Alimzade/image_synthesis/README.md

 # Image Synthesis for Brain MRI Using DDPM and DCGAN

 This repository advances medical imaging by implementing Denoising Diffusion Probabilistic Models (DDPM) and Deep Convolutional Generative Adversarial Networks (DCGAN) to generate high-fidelity synthetic Brain MRI images.
-It aims to enhance diagnostics and research, focusing on the synthesis of images that closely resemble actual medical scans.
+It aims to enhance diagnostics and research, focusing on synthesis of images that closely resemble actual MRI scans.

 ### Technologies: